fex-team/fis-plus/doc/pack-configuration.md

 As many websites started growing, the old way of managing the CSS & JS files needed to be changed because of following reasons:

 - Management nightmare, it was difficult to manage all the CSS & JS files in various web pages as it was required to include right files in right web pages in right order.
-The error started to get in, in form of many not-needed resource files found in one or more web pages.
+The error started to get in, in form of many unneeded resource files found in one or more web pages.
 - Performance issue, the performance issue was related with large number of HTTP requests that was required to be made for every CSS & JS files.

 The CSS & JS files started getting managed by concat-sourcemap.It is used to scan the directories, read the fis-config.js file for configuration, concatenate files, gather the dependencies and update a map of static resources for the given webpage.
-This solved the issue of manually.
+This solved the issue of manual.
 Following represents sample code on how concat-sourcemap use to manage the dependencies and bundle them in form of updating the map with the bundled data.

 ###Concat-Sourcemap